metagraph-dev/metagraph/docs/user_guide/algorithm_list.rst

       - the modularity score

-.. py:function:: cluster.triangle_count(graph: Graph(is_directed=False)) -> int
+.. py:function:: clustering.triangle_count(graph: Graph(is_directed=False)) -> int

     This algorithm returns the total number of triangles in the graph.

-.. py:function:: cluster.global_clustering_coefficient(graph: Graph(is_directed=False)) -> float
+.. py:function:: clustering.global_clustering_coefficient(graph: Graph(is_directed=False)) -> float

     This algorithm returns the global clustering coefficient.
 The global clustering coefficient is the number of closed triplets over the total number of triplets in a graph.
 A triplet in a graph is a subgraph of 3 nodes where at least 2 edges are present.
 An open triplet has exactly 2 edges.
 A closed triplet has exactly 3 edges.
 A deeped explanation can be found `here <https://en.wikipedia.org/wiki/Clustering_coefficient#Global_clustering_coefficient>`_.

 .. py:function:: clustering.coloring.greedy(graph: Graph(is_directed=False)) -> Tuple[NodeMap, int]